Chapter 2: The Master's and Education Specialist Degrees

 C. The Program of Study

 Every master's and Education Specialist student must file with the Graduate School a Program of Study, a formal list of the courses the student intends to take to fulfill the requirements of the degree.
 The program of study should consist solely of courses directly related to the master's degree.
 Full time students must file their programs before the end of their second semester of graduate study, and part time students must do so upon the completion of 9 credit hours.
-The student should prepare the program of study in consultation with the supervisory committee, all members of which must indicate their approval by signing the Program of Study form provided by the Graduate School.
+The student should prepare the program of study in consultation with the major professor and supervisory committee if a committee is required.
+All members must indicate their approval by signing the Program of Study form provided by the Graduate School.
 The head of the academic unit must then endorse the Program of Study and forward it to the Dean of the Graduate School, whose approval must be received within the first two semesters of graduate work.
 Subsequent changes in the program of study require approval of all members of the supervisory committee, and if changes are made, a Program/Committee Change form should be submitted to the Graduate School before graduation.
 General guidelines for preparing a program of study posted on the Graduate School website should be followed when preparing a program of study.

 D. Courses